ArjanSchouten/HtmlMinifier/README.md

 This will disable ```whitespace``` and enables ```remove-defaults```.

 ### Contributing
-**Contributions are always welcome**.
+**Contributions are welcome**.
 Please read the [CONTRIBUTING.md readme](https://github.com/ArjanSchouten/HtmlMinifier/blob/master/CONTRIBUTING.md).

 ### Testing
 HtmlMinifier uses ```phpunit``` for testing.
 You can run the tests with ```vendor/bin/phpunit ```.